vacp2p/rfc/content/docs/rfcs/23/README.md

 contributors:
 ---

 This document outlines recommended usage of topics in Waku v2.
 In [10/WAKU2 spec](/spec/10) there are two types of topics:

-- Pubsub topics, used for routing
+- PubSub topics, used for routing
 - Content topics, used for content-based filtering

-## Pubsub topics
+## PubSub topics

-Pubsub topics are used for routing of mesages, see [11/WAKU2-RELAY](/spec/11) spec for more details of how this routing works.
+PubSub topics are used for routing of messages, see [11/WAKU2-RELAY](/spec/11) spec for more details of how this routing works.

-As written in [10/WAKU2 spec](/spec/10) there is a default Pubsub topic:
+As written in [10/WAKU2 spec](/spec/10) there is a default PubSub topic:

 `/waku/2/default-waku/proto`